ishakkutlu/AI-Inspired-Pattern-Recognition-in-Extreme-Stochastic-Data-LMFO-AI/README.md

 - Part 5.
 Parameter optimization: https://youtu.be/KEUXTPaGJSk
 - Part 6.
 Optimization strategies: https://youtu.be/NpcHBo0dACQ
 ### **Disclaimer**
-This project is not intended to promote gambling, and the algorithm's predictions should not be used for playing lottery games.
+This study does not promote gambling.
+Lottery results were used solely as a dataset to analyze randomness and demonstrate the algorithm's capabilities.
+The algorithm's predictions should not be used for playing lottery games.
 ### **Acknowledgments**
 Special thanks to my wife, Zeliha, and my daughter, Elif Mira, for their unwavering support and inspiration.
 ### **Contact and Follow**